www19701/brightness/README.md

 # brightness
 Brightness control tool.

-This simple Python script is designed to control brightness in GhostBSD.
+This simple Python script is made to control brightness in GhostBSD.
 It can work with any window manager, including: KDE, Mate, i3, Xfce, OpenBox, etc...

 Requirements (List of packages required for this script to work):
 1) Python (≥3)